 At first I attributed it to “adjusting” but by the end of three cycles, I had a hunch that this wasn’t right for me.
 I started reading about how it wasn’t for everyone with PCOS and the voice obviously grew stronger when it got validated.
 It was when my boyfriend eventually was like PLEASE GET OFF VITEX YOU ARE MISERABLE – that I finally thought, you know, he’s right this phase doesn’t feel like a transition and so I did.
 I instantly felt less depressed my next luteal phase.

-Instead, my very first step for women with PCOS related to genetics, insulin sensitivity, obesity and/or diabetes is to regulate blood sugar levels with my Fix Your Blood Sugar Protocol.
+Instead, my very first step for women with PCOS related to insulin resistance, obesity and/or diabetes is to regulate blood sugar levels with my Fix Your Blood Sugar Protocol.

 Women love my straightforward approach that makes this seemingly huge problem very manageable!